mbukatov/tendrl-wiki/Tendrl-release-latest.md

 If you want to help with improvement of SELinux policies for Tendrl, [create issue for tendrl-selinux](https://github.com/Tendrl/tendrl-selinux/issues/new) and attach output of `ausearch -m avc` command along with your use case, which causes the avc denials.

+SELinux configuration is covered in tednrl-ansible.
+By default all machines are switched to permissive mode and listed packages are installed.

 ## Firewall Configuration

 Tendrl does not currently support running on firewall enabled system as the